 The Associate of Science Degree in Emergency Medical Services Technology is designed for those holding Florida license in Emergency Medical Technician and Florida license in Paramedic who want to advance their education from the certificate to the associate’s degree level.
 Advancement from the certificate to the associate’s degree level may allow for continued growth and more opportunities in the health professions as well as promote a career pathway to the baccalaureate degree in a related field of study such as supervision or management.

 People's lives often depend on the quick reaction and competent care of emergency medical technicians (EMT) and paramedics.
 Paramedics have additional advanced training to perform more difficult pre-hospital medical procedures.
 Incidents as varied as automobile accidents, heart attacks, drowning, childbirth, and gunshot wounds all require immediate medical attention.
-EMT and paramedics provide this vital attention as they care for and transport the sick or injured to a medical facility.
+EMTs and paramedics provide this vital attention as they care for and transport the sick or injured to a medical facility.
 Current occupational employment and wages data for Emergency Medical Technicians and Paramedics are published by the United States Department of Labor’s Bureau of Labor Statistics at www.bls.gov/oes/current/oes292041.htm.

 Emergency Medical Technician - Basic (EMT) The Emergency Medical Technician - Basic (EMT) Florida license represents industry acknowledgement of technical skill attainment of competencies in the Emergency Medical Services program.
-The Emergency Medical Technician–Basic (EMT) Florida license shall articulate eleven (11) college credit hours in the AS degree in Emergency Medical Services if the student provides evidence of their current Florida Emergency Medical Technician-Basic (EMT) license.
+The Emergency Medical Technician–Basic (EMT) Florida license shall articulate twelve (12) college credit hours in the AS degree in Emergency Medical Services upon evidence of current Florida Emergency Medical Technician-Basic (EMT) license.

 Paramedic - The Florida license in Paramedic represents industry acknowledgement of technical skill attainment of competencies in the Emergency Medical Services program.
-The Paramedic Florida license shall articulate thirty-eight (38) college credit hours in the AS degree in Emergency Medical Services if the student provides evidence of their current Florida Paramedic license.
+The Paramedic Florida license shall articulate thirty-eight (38) college credit hours in the AS degree in Emergency Medical Services upon evidence of current Florida Paramedic license.

 BACCALAUREATE DEGREE OPPORTUNITY: